 In that, the task is not only to set up a project but also to create a presentation about the project which explains the business value.
 It is something you can expect in a real-world project.

 Next, you need to submit the project to be reviewed but the mentor.
-You need to upload the project zip file for it be to review by the reviewer.
-Also, you can add details about your submission so that reviewer can focus on that specific areas.
+You need to upload the project zip file for it be to reviewed by the reviewer.
+Also, you can add details about your submission so that the reviewer can focus on specific areas.

 Nanodegree Mentors/Reviewers & Community

 While learning on Udacity, you will get the following three types of help.

 - Technical Mentor Help: For project submission & review

 - Udacity Support Community: For general technical clarifications and references.